honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 // ...
 ```

-If everything is implemented correctly, `request.body` should now be a JSON object
-that mirrors what is sent from the client.
-Do keep in mind that logging sensitive
-data to the console is a potential security risk!
+If everything is implemented correctly, `request.body` should now be a JSON object that mirrors what is sent from the client.
+Do keep in mind that logging sensitive data to the console is a potential security risk!

 ## Step 3: Implementing the `/signup` Route

-This step involves the implemention for data is posted to the `/signup` route:
+This step involves the implementation for handling data posted to the `/signup` route:

-* Check whether the username submitted by the client already exists
+* Checking whether the username submitted by the client already exists
-* Create a user if the username received from the client does not already exist and the password is valid
+* Creating a user if the username received from the client does not already exist and the password is valid

-**Note**: we won't be setting up and using a database and using a DBMS in this
-walkthrough—user data is stored in a plain old JavaScript object
-([POJO](https://leanpub.com/javascriptallongesix/read)).
-There is a multitude
-of reasons for why one should use a database instead of writing to disk in a real,
-production environment, so please don't do this in a real app/website!
+**Note 3.1**: we won't be setting up and using a database and using a DBMS in this walkthrough—user data is stored in a plain old JavaScript object ([POJO](https://leanpub.com/javascriptallongesix/read)).
+There is a multitude of reasons for why one should use a database instead of writing to disk in a real, production environment, so please don't do this in a real app/website!

-**Note 2**: we have omitted both client-side and server-side password valdiation
-in this walkthrough—please make sure you implement those in a real app/website!
+**Note 3.2**: we have omitted both client-side and server-side password valdiation in this walkthrough—please make sure you implement those in a real app/website!

 To begin with, import our fake `User` model: